gunsupm/Kanbanboard/README.md

-# Kanban Board - Vue
+# Kanban Board - Vue 3
-This is a simple Kanban board built with Vue 3,and Vue Router.
-It allows you to manage tasks in different columns (To Do, In Progress, Done) with drag-and-drop functionality.
+This is a simple Kanban board built with Vue 3 and Vue Router.
+It allows you to manage tasks in different column with drag-and-drop functionality.

 # Figma